Middle Fork of the Feather River (Devil's Canyon)

 Junky (IV+).
 I don’t remember if there was a lead in, probably was, the end was over a large hole that had teeth, then flushed into an undercut rock with rocks guarding it to pound all those who were upside down… which was several of us.
 Scout either side, portage right.

-- Hole (V-).
+- Hole (IV+ to V-).
 A small off angle boof leads to a sieve if you muck it up, or down a ramp over a five foot ledge into a very meaty hole.

 A stretch of easier rapids

-- Dam (V-U).
+- Dam (IV-U).
 Man made danger.
 A rebar studded wood dam.
 The right side is VERY ugly, the left side has a meaty hole with rebar poking through.
 We walked on the left.

 A nice side Waterfall lets you know you are close